companieshouse/payment-reconciler/README.md

 ### Terraform deployment
 All dependent AWS resources are provisioned by Terraform and deployed from a concourse pipeline.
+Click then "plan" then "apply" jobs with desired environment to deploy the lambda.
 The pipeline is capable of deploying everything so manual deployment should not be necessary.
 For instructions on Terraform provisioning, see [here](/terraform/README.md).